Chapter 5 - Investigating Environmental Concerns (Revised 06/15)

 Collection of GPS Coordinates

 The inspector may use a GPS unit to collect location coordinates when conducting an investigation.
 This would be especially useful to return to a remotely located site without a street address.
 Follow the GIS standards, which can be found on the department’s intranet.
 Collect this information using UTM (Universal Transverse Mercator) and record in the appropriate boxes on the SharePoint concern form.
 This information should be gathered from as close to the problem area as possible.
 For example, if you are investigating a promiscuous dump, take the reading as close to the actual dump site as is practical.
 If you are collecting a drinking water sample from a residence take the reading as close to the house as possible, i.e., the front gate or driveway.
 Most GPS units will not function correctly inside a dwelling or in a location otherwise heavily obscured.

 You must conclude your investigation by taking the appropriate official action.
 This includes a wide array of responses including no further action, sending the responsible party a letter, issuing a letter of warning, a notice of violation or, an immediate enforcement referral.
 In some cases you may need to refer the concern to another agency for action, for example, the local health agency.
 Be sure to include all of the information from your investigation with your referral.
 This may save valuable time and resources of the receiving jurisdiction.
 If you are requiring an action by the responsible party be certain that you place the demands in writing, including clearly established deadlines.
 Also, always contact the concerned party and inform them of the outcome.

-Be certain to also complete the concern form so that information will be uploaded to the department’s database.
+Be certain to also complete the Concern Investigation Form so that information will be complete.